aws-samples/amazon-aurora-labs-for-mysql/docs/global/failback/index.md

 >  **`Region 1 (Primary)`**

 * We will now Add Region for the DB Cluster in the primary region **gdb1-cluster-restored**.
 We will add the secondary region back into the Global Database, utilizing the existing VPC, Security Group, Parameter Groups (instance and cluster), and Role settings.
 We will name the DB Instance **gdb2-node2-restored** and name the DB Cluster **gdb2-cluster-restored**.
-We will name the Global Database identifier as **reinvent-dat348-gdb-restored**.
+We will name the Global Database identifier as **auroralabs-gdb-restored**.

 | Region | DB Cluster Name | Global/Regional | DB Cluster Status | Node Status |
 | ------- | ------ | ------ | ------ | ----- |